fly-apps/user-env-api/README.md

 # Fly User Environment API Proxy

-This is an API proxy service that enables end users to provision Fly machines with Tigris-backed state storage.
-It provides a simple way for users to get started with persistent state in their Fly applications, with each app getting its own isolated Tigris bucket.

-This project uses [github.com/superfly/app-storage](https://github.com/superfly/app-storage) to set up the environment for Fly applications.
+This API proxy service enables end users to provision Fly machines with Tigris-backed state storage.
+It uses `github.com/superfly/app-storage` for setting up the environment for Fly applications.

+## Overview

+The API proxy service provides a secure way to create and manage Fly applications with Tigris storage integration.
+It enforces organization restrictions to ensure applications are created in the correct organization.

+## Organization Restrictions

+The service enforces organization restrictions in the following ways:

+1. **Environment Variable Control**: Set `FLY_ALLOWED_ORGS` to control which organizations can create apps:
+   - Comma-separated list of org slugs (e.g., `org1,org2`)
+   - Use `*` to allow all organizations
+   - Leave unset to restrict to the current app's organization

+2. **Current App Organization**: When `FLY_ALLOWED_ORGS` is not set, the service will:
+   - Look up the organization of the current app (set via `FLY_APP_NAME`)
+   - Only allow app creation in that same organization

+3. **Request Validation**: All app creation requests must include:
+   - `org_slug`: The target organization for the new app
+   - The request will be rejected if the organization is not allowed

 ## Setup